galamo/91/README.md

 1. input - your name ( use prompt )
 2. output - print your name 10 times
 3. advanced: print your name X times - according to another input ( use prompt )

+### Homework Page 25 ex 5 ( with the crazy teacher )

+1. add option to receive the numberOfStudents ( from prompt )
+2. sum all the grades
+3. print the total sum

+### Homework Page 25

+1. exercises 4 - 12
+2. watch JS academic online